Kentucky Data Removal Guide (2026)

 - →AG enforcement only

-Where your data leaks from in Kentucky
+Where does your data leak from in Kentucky?

-Data brokers don\u2019t guess your address \u2014 they scrape specific public-record sources.
+Data brokers don’t guess your address — they scrape specific public-record sources.
 The ones most relevant in Kentucky:

 - Kentucky CourtNet